 But I think the performance against South Africa made Zimbabwe slightly over-confident, and relaxed – since they put up a good show against South Africa, the rest would be a coast.

 The top news in the run up to the match against India was the retirement of Brendan Taylor, and the article by a Zimbabwean journalist attacking John Mooney.
 Cricket Ireland have threatened legal action over the news piece.
-Fans were divided about the article with some feeling Mooney deserved it, as he was a ‘cheat’, while others felt that Robson Sharuko, the journalist in question, was unprofessional in his attack.
+Fans were divided about the article with some feeling Mooney deserved it.
+As they felt he was a ‘cheat’.
+While others felt that Robson Sharuko, the journalist in question, was unprofessional in his attack.
 What all fans agreed on was that the loss of Taylor was immense.
-Taylor had certainly stuck it out through all of Zimbabwe’s tough times, and to see him go was a certain sign that there is no hope for the future.
+Taylor had certainly stuck it out through all of Zimbabwe’s tough times.
+To see him go was a certain sign that there is no hope for the future.

 He takes up a three-year Kolpak deal with Nottinghamshire now.
 Good for Taylor.
 But, at 32, I am sure he will be back for the next World Cup.
 Why shouldn’t Zimbabwe call him up if he is in good form?
 Once again, he confirmed why he has been Zimbabwe’s best batsman over the past years.
 He leaves with some special memories from this tournament, having become the first and only Zimbabwean to score 400 runs in a single edition, not to mention the back-to-back tons.
 He brought up his hundred with a six – his signature uppercut behind the keeper getting him there.